piyush-ramavat/leap-matter-risk/README.md

 A simple NodeJs and ReactJS project to use AI for risk assessment.

-This project offers user to interact with AI via chat prompt and manage their records
+This project offers user to interact with AI via chat prompt and manage their results

 ## Getting Started